PHOTOS: LSU baseball defeats Mississippi State

 Sunday Night

 Mostly cloudy skies.
-Low 61F.
+Low near 60F.
 Winds NE at 5 to 10 mph.

 Humidity: 60%